 Angas will investigate your complaint and attempt to resolve any issue that might have arisen in relation to the collection, use or destruction of personal information held by us about you.
 If you are still not satisfied with the outcome then Angas will engage in conciliation or other processes commenced in accordance with the Australian Privacy Principles.

-Alternatively, you may contact our External Dispute Resolution Scheme, Australian Financial Complaints Authority (AFCA) at www.afca.org.au.
+Alternatively, you may contact our External Dispute Resolution Scheme, Australian Financial Complaints Authority (AFCA) at afca.org.au.

-For more information about privacy in general, you can visit the Australian Information Commissioner’s website at www.oaic.gov.au
+For more information about privacy in general, you can visit the website of the Office of the Australian Information Commissioner at oaic.gov.au.